...

 • The primary route of metabolism for finasteride in the liver.
 Therefore, caution and/or dosage adjustment may be required in individuals with hepatic (liver) impairment or its use may be contraindicated entirely.

-Finasteride is generally well tolerated by most users.
+Finasteride for hair loss is generally well tolerated by most users.
 Side effects reported in more than one percent of users.

 Side EffectTreatment Group (945 men)Placebo Group (934 men)